jczy17/portfolio/dataviz2.md

 </script>

 # Some written summary
-When we consider about debt-to-GDP ratios by country, a choropleth map would be effective for geographic distribution.
+When we consider about debt-to-GDP ratios by country, a choropleth map would be effective for geographic distribution (I change the data type of location into the geographic role of Country/Region to create the map) .
 When it comes to trends over time, a line chart or an area chart can show how the ratio has evolved.
+And through the boxplot we can immediately find the max, min, median, Q1 and Q4 of each year's data as well as some outliers (eg, JPN)

-Usage of color: use a color scale that intuitively represents the data: for instance, darker shades could indicate higher debt-to-GDP ratios, which are often perceived as more severe or concerning (color convention) .
+Usage of color: I attempt to use a color scale that intuitively represents the data: for instance, darker shades could indicate higher debt-to-GDP ratios, which are often perceived as more severe or concerning (color convention) .The map uses a gradient of blue to indicate the severity of the debt ratio, with darker tones marking higher ratios.
+The line chart shows the trend over time, with some selected country represented by a unique color but they are all relatively red or yellow.
+The consistent color make the visual presentation more coherent and help viewers quickly understand the layout and content of the chart.

+Clarity: Because hovering over a country on the map or a point on the line chart to see specific ratio values, I don't need to label all of the values on the graph.
+I intentionally picked and colored several countries as representatives to show the overall trend of the ratio developing overtime and leave others with gray.
+Using shades of gray and grid lines make it easier for viewers to process the information being presented.
+As for map, in addition to using consistent blue, I leave the rest of the continent blank colored to make the important graph stand out.

 [Take me back to the home page!](README.md)